piuma-ts/schema/README.md

 Emails?
 Credit cards?
 Phone numbers?
 There's a wide variety of packages on npm for each of those.
 It is for you to choose which risks you want to take on your signup / checkout form ;)

-As demonstrated above, you can use `string.refine` to create a validator of your liking.
+As demonstrated above, you can use `string.refine` to create a validator of your liking, that relies on other npm modules to check against specific formats.

 It's perhaps worth noting that _any_ schema has a `refine` method, so you can do: